l0wc0ster/blog/acl_ad_cd.md

 ### Difference in delegation abuse techniques

 We often come across the delegation of services or resources in Active Directory.
-But sometimes it is difficult for us to find the necessary ways of abuse for such privileges.
+But sometimes it is difficult to find the necessary ways of abuse for such privileges.
 In this connection, I decided to compile a manual that will help with determining operating techniques for different types of delegation.

 ### A few words about searching for insecure ACLs in Active Directory: